happytallon/happytallon.github.io/about.md

 Ever since, I've explored games from a variety of platforms and cultivated a deep-seated love for gaming in general.

-Nowadays, nearly all the areas of game development brings my interest, but most of them are more like hobbies.
+Nowadays, nearly all the areas of game development piques my interest, but most of them are more like hobbies.
 My professional focus, however, remains centered around game programming.

 ## My Career:
 I've always dreamt of working in the gaming industry, although that wasn't where it all began...